-Tricolored bat is a species that is under review for federal listing.
+Tricolored bats are proposed for federal listing as endangered.
 This species is generally solitary or found in small groups.
 They are associated with forested landscapes where they forage near trees and along waterways, especially riparian areas.
 Maternity and other summer roosts are mainly in dead or live tree foliage.
 Caves, mines, culverts, and rock crevices may be used as night roosts and hibernacula.
-USFWS has determined this species exists in Noxubee and Winston counties although no records are known, and none were observed in the project area.
+Approximately 313 acres of forest suitable for roosting and foraging exists in the project area.
+No caves are known within 3 miles.
+USFWS has determined this species may exist in Noxubee, Kemper and Winston counties although no records are known, and none were observed in the project area.